A possible solution to the gallium anomaly moving beyond the leptonic wave function factorization

-Remarkably, the SOG and DG transition densities demonstrate the capacity to fully resolve the gallium anomaly while strictly satisfying the stringent constraint imposed by the precise germanium half-life measurements.
-This result is intimately connected to the presence of a node in the transition density.
-Thus, as expected, the SG does not solve the tension.
 A comparable suppression effect has recently been proposed in the context of both $\beta$-decay~\cite{10.1093/ptep/ptab069,Nabi:2019usr} and electron capture processes~\cite{Ravlic:2025wrl}, where the use of refined lepton wave functions combined with particular weak TD's was shown to decrease transition rates by up to 40-50\% in heavy nuclei.
 These findings lend additional support to the significant cross-section variations reported in the present work.

 Although the transition densities adopted here are not unique and rely on specific modeling assumptions, our primary goal is to provide a proof of principle: we demonstrate that physically reasonable transition densities can induce cross-section modifications large enough to remove the gallium anomaly, without violating the tight experimental bounds on the germanium half-life.
-It is important to emphasize that identifying alternative parametrizations or parameter sets capable of mitigating the anomaly's statistical significance, even if only partially, would already constitute a substantial achievement. \\
+It is important to emphasize that identifying alternative parametrizations or parameter sets capable of mitigating the anomaly's statistical significance, even if only partially, would already constitute a substantial achievement.

+As a last remark, we note that under the mechanism proposed here, the (p,n) charge-exchange data used to normalize excited-state contributions are referenced to the ground-state matrix element inferred from electron capture.
+If the present scenario is correct, this normalization would need to be revisited in a dedicated analysis.
+However, we do not expect this to qualitatively affect our conclusions.
+A quantitative reassessment is left to future work.\\

 \textit{\textbf{Conclusions.}}--- In this work, we critically reassess the validity of the detailed-balance principle in relation to the gallium anomaly, abandoning the usual factorization between leptonic and nuclear currents in the Gamow-Teller transition amplitudes for both the inverse beta decay and the electron capture processes.
 As the detailed balance is no longer applicable, the nuclear part of the interaction can be described by phenomenologically motivated weak transition densities.
 By employing exact DHFS electron wave functions alongside data-driven transition densities, we identify different parametrizations that yield a substantial reduction ($\sim$20\%) in the charge-current neutrino capture cross-section on $^{71}$Ga compared to previous estimates, while still preserving consistency with experimental measurements of the electron capture lifetime on $^{71}$Ge.
 This reduction offers a viable solution to the gallium anomaly, eliminating the need to invoke beyond the Standard Model mechanisms such as sterile neutrinos, which at the moment are very disfavored in light of the recent MicroBooNE and KATRIN results.